Azure/AzureStackHCI-EvalGuide/README.md

 In this guide, we'll walk you experiencing a number of the amazing capabilities within [Azure Stack HCI 20H2](https://azure.microsoft.com/en-us/products/azure-stack/hci/ "link to the Azure Stack HCI 20H2 landing page"), and set the foundation for you to explore in your own time.
 You'll cover aspects such as:

-* Deploying Azure Stack HCI 20H2 nodes
-* Deploying supporting management infrastructure, including Active Directory domain and management tooling
-* Building a Hyperconverged cluster using Windows Admin Center, including configuring a cloud witness
+* Building a hyperconverged Azure Stack HCI cluster using Windows Admin Center, including configuring a cloud witness
 * Registering Azure Stack HCI 20H2 with Azure
 * and more...!